zimfw/zimfw/README.md

 What does Zim offer?
 -----------------
 If you're here, it means you want to see the cool shit Zim can do.
-Check out the [available modules]!
+Check out the [available modules][modules]!

 Below is a brief showcase of Zim's features.